Deduction42/TimeRecords.jl/README.md

 1. `TimeRecord{T}` (a value of type `T` with a timestamp attached)
 2. `AbstractTimeSeries{T}` (an `AbstractVector{TimeRecord{T}}` that is always sorted based on time)

-For multivariate observations, the recommended DataType is `SVector{N}`, but can consist of any custom object.
-However, some functionalities may be limited:
+For multivariate observations, the recommended DataType for each element is `SVector{N}`, but elements can consist of any custom object.
+Nevertheless, functionality may be limited on certain datatypes:
  - Zeroth-order tnterpolation supports`TimeSeries{T}` of any element type.
  - First-order interpolation requires the ability to add `T` and multiply `T` by floats.
- - Integration also requires supporting the method `zero(T)` which is why `Vector` may not be a great element choice
+ - Integration and averaging also requires supporting the method `zero(T)` which is why `Vector` may not be a great element choice

 ## TimeRecord
 ```